 The University of Warwick is located on the outskirts of the city of Coventry which is recognised as a 'City of Sanctuary'.
 The 'City of Sanctuary' movement is committed to building a culture of hospitality and welcome, especially for those seeking sanctuary from war and persecution.
 The University of Warwick provides a range of scholarships to enable people seeking sanctuary/ asylum to progress to access university education.

-For the 2018-19 academic year, up to four undergraduate scholarships will be available to students who are seeking asylum in the UK and are not entitled to receive statutory student financial support from Student Finance England (Scotland, Wales or Northern Ireland).
-Applications for the 2018-19 academic year are now open.
+For the 2019-20 academic year, up to four undergraduate scholarships will be available to students who are seeking asylum in the UK and are not entitled to receive statutory student financial support from Student Finance England (Wales or Northern Ireland) or the Student Awards Agency for Scotland.

 - Full Tuition Fee Support - Students will be offered a non-repayable 100% tuition fee waiver until such time as you are awarded status that enables you to access student finance.

 - Maintenance Support - Students will be awarded a non-repayable grant equivalent to the maximum government Maintenance Loan for the 2019-20 academic year (£8,944 a year if living away from the parental home or £7,529 for those living in the parental home) towards living costs and course-related expenses, until such time as you are awarded status that enables you to access student finance.

 - Also you will be considered for additional funding equivalent to the Warwick Bursary.

 You must ensure that you meet ALL of the eligibility criteria outlined below in order to apply and be able to provide documentary evidence to verify your circumstances.
 Applicants who do not meet the full criteria will not be considered for an award.

 - You have sought asylum in the UK or were included as a dependant (spouse/child) on an application for asylum* OR